dinesh1985singh/friendly-lite/readme.txt

 == Changelog ==

 = 1.0.1 ( Jan 05, 2019 ) =
-* Fix: Update the initial release date of the theme.
+* Fix: Updated the initial release date of the theme.
-* New: Added readme.md file.

 = 1.0.0 ( Dec 30, 2019 ) =
 * Initial release